Average New Car Price in 2025: $48,841, but Down 12.3% From Peak

 What Factors Influence the Total Cost of a Car?

-The average car price represents just the starting point for buyers.
-Several factors affect the final out-the-door price and the total cost of ownership over several years.
+The average car price is just the starting point.
+Multiple factors affect the final out-the-door price and the total cost of ownership over several years.

-• Upfront Costs: Buyers pay dealer fees, add-ons and sales tax beyond the MSRP.
-Trade-in vehicle value can reduce initial expenses.
-Dealer markups may add thousands to the final price in competitive markets.
+• Upfront Costs: Buyers pay dealer fees, add-ons and sales tax beyond MSRP.
+Trade-in value cuts initial expenses.
+Dealer markups add thousands to the final price in hot markets.

-• Long-Term Ownership Costs: Expenses continue after purchase for years.
-Finding competitive insurance rates helps buyers budget for ongoing costs, including fuel and routine maintenance.
-Unexpected repairs and cosmetic upkeep add to a vehicle's lifetime cost.
+• Long-Term Ownership Costs: Expenses pile up for years after purchase.
+Competitive insurance rates help buyers budget for ongoing costs like fuel and routine maintenance.
+Unexpected repairs and cosmetic upkeep boost lifetime cost.

 FAQ: Average New Car Price

-Here are common questions about new car prices in 2025, from current market averages to brand comparisons and affordability guidelines.
+We answer common questions about new car prices in 2025, from market averages to brand comparisons and affordability guidelines.

 Our Research Approach